30 Famous Car Logos and Their History

 The original logo, however, was much more intricate—a circle with art nouveau borders that said “Ford Motor Co".
 It was replaced later on by Wills' “Ford” lettering.
 The oval was introduced in 1907 to represent Ford cars' reliability and economy.

 The famous black prancing horse (cavallino rampante) emblem of the Italian car brand was the brainchild of its founder Enzo Ferrari.
-A professional racecar driver, Ferrari was asked to paint a prancing horse on his cars to honor the fighter pilot and World War I hero Count Francesco Barraca who had a similar horse paint on his plane.
+A professional racecar driver, Ferrari was asked to paint a prancing horse on his cars to honour the fighter pilot and World War I hero Count Francesco Barraca who had a similar horse paint on his plane.

-When Ferrari founded the Scuderia Ferrari Grand Prix motor racing team in 1929 and subsequently the Ferrari automobile marque, he kept the horse emblem and added bright yellow to the background to honor his home city of Modena.
+When Ferrari founded the Scuderia Ferrari Grand Prix motor racing team in 1929 and subsequently the Ferrari automobile marque, he kept the horse emblem and added bright yellow to the background to honour his home city of Modena.

-A sketch of a roaring lion maneuvering a wheel, Holden's logo was meant to present the brand as "King of the Road" and there's some truth to it.
+A sketch of a roaring lion manoeuvring a wheel, Holden's logo was meant to present the brand as "King of the Road" and there's some truth to it.
 Although just a subsidiary of General Motors in Australia, the brand has dominated the country's large-car market before its demise in 2017.
 One of its most famous model was the Commodore, is still the most popular sub-$70,000 large car today.

 Simple yet highly recognisable, Honda's car logo evokes the Japanese's love for minimalism.
 It consists of the letter "H" (broader on top and thinner at the bottom) embedded into a trapezoidal form.
 Of course, the H is an ode to Honda Motor Company, which was founded by Soichiro Honda and Takeo Fujisawa in Hamamatsu, Japan on September 1948.